Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Introduction

 \section{Introduction}

-With the development of 3D sensing hardware, the 3D point cloud has received unprecedented attention due to it containing plentiful geometric structure and spatial information of the object instances~\cite{qi2017pointnet}.
-In past years, a large number of deep learning methods for point cloud processing have been proposed, \eg, point cloud classification~\cite{zhang2018graph,hackel2017semantic3d}, 3d object detection~\cite{zhou2018voxelnet,pang20163d}, and point cloud semantic segmentation~\cite{qi2017pointnet,hu2020randla}.
-Although those prior works have achieved significant progress, they require a huge amount of annotated data to train an accurate and robust deep model.
-The manual data collection and annotation for the 3D point cloud, unfortunately, is time-consuming and labor-intensive.
-Figure~\ref{fig:annotation_cost} shows the comparison of annotation cost between different computer vision tasks, in which the 3D point level annotation costs much higher than its counterparts.
+In the past few years, the field of 3D point cloud semantic segmentation has witnessed much progress with an ever-increasing number of deep learning-based methods~\cite{qi2017pointnet++,qi2017pointnet,zhao2018end,te2018rgcnn,wu2019pointconv}.
+The satisfying performance, however, comes with a price of expensive and laborious label annotations.
+Compared to its 2D counterparts~\cite{luo2019significance, luo2021category}, the annotation cost of the semantic segmentation task is more pronounced in a 3D scenario since the point clouds can be sparse, occluded, and at low resolutions.
+Such unbearable labeling cost makes these 3D applications infeasible at large scales~\cite{wu2021redal}.

-To relieve researchers from heavy annotation costs, some active learning methods, such as ~\cite{settles2008analysis,joshi2009multi,caramalau2021sequential,yuan2021multiple,cai2021revisiting}, are proposed.
-The purpose of active learning is to incrementally select the most informative samples from the unlabeled data pool to reduce the overall annotation effort.
-In the 2D domain, some active learning approaches~\cite{yang2015multi,yang2016active} follow the uncertainty sampling strategy~\cite{settles2008analysis} to select and annotate the most uncertain samples to maximize model improvement.
+To relieve the researchers from heavy annotation labor, some active learning-based methods~\cite{settles2008analysis,joshi2009multi,zhang2020structural,li2020hybrid,caramalau2021sequential,yuan2021multiple,cai2021revisiting} are proposed in recent years.
+The purpose of active learning is to incrementally select and label the most informative samples from the unlabeled data pool to reduce the overall annotation effort.
+In the 2D domain~\cite{luo2019taking, luo2020adversarial}, some active learning approaches~\cite{yang2015multi,yang2016active} follow an uncertainty-based sampling strategy~\cite{settles2008analysis} to select and annotate the most uncertain samples to maximize the model improvement.
 However, researchers~\cite{yuan2021multiple,cai2021revisiting} have gradually discovered that a simple acquisition function merely based on uncertainty is incapable of selecting the most representative samples, especially when encountering complex scenes with unbalanced categories~\cite{aggarwal2020active}.
-Recently, the diversity of selected samples has emerged as another important indicator in active learning sampling.
-For example, Cai \etal~\cite{cai2021revisiting} utilize a class-balanced sampling strategy to increase the class-level diversity of queried samples, and Caramalau \etal~\cite{caramalau2021sequential} propose to select the unlabeled samples farthest from the labeled samples.
+More recently, the diversity of selected samples has emerged as another important indicator in active learning sampling.
+For example, Cai \etal~\cite{cai2021revisiting} propose ClassBal that utilizes a class-balanced sampling strategy to increase the class-level diversity of queried samples, and Caramalau \etal~\cite{caramalau2021sequential} select the unlabeled samples that are farthest from labeled samples in latent feature space for ensuring the feature diversity of these selected samples.